cometbft/cometbft/docs/qa/v034/CometBFT.md

 We can see that the latencies follow comparable patterns across all experiments.

 Unique identifiers, UUID, for each execution are presented on top of each graph.
-We refer to these identifiers to indicate to the representative runs.
+We refer to these UUID to indicate to the representative runs.

 ### CometBFT Homogeneous network